monarch-initiative/ontogpt/README.md

 - define a class for each NamedEntity
 - for any NamedEntity, you can specify a preferred annotator using the `annotators` annotation

-We recommend following an established schema like Biolink, but you can define your own.
+We recommend following an established schema like [BioLink Model](https://github.com/biolink/biolink-model), but you can define your own.

 ### Step 2: Compile the schema